How to build an online cloud kitchen platform like Kitopi?

 Location

 While it is true that the cloud kitchen does not need a high-end location and space to match the vibes owners are aiming to match, it should be closer to the target group.
-Since the essence of ghost kitchen lies in making deliveries faster, it is essential that they are near the deliverable areas.
+Since the essence of ghost kitchens lies in making deliveries faster, they must be near the deliverable areas.

 The best thing about them is that cloud kitchens can be set up in residential areas, unused parking lots, and even movable food trucks.